Bobcycle/Blog/_posts/2021-02-02-trading-is-a-serious-business.md

 Am I disappointed in myself?
 Sure.
 However, it is the tipping moment of my trading career.
 I can say it all I want without actually experiencing substantial loss but it will never hit home if it doesn't happen to yourself.
 This has saved me dough in the long run.

-> If you think less of yourself after doing it... don't do it again.
+*If you think less of yourself after doing it... don't do it again.*

 There is some serious bull traders have to put up with.
 Initially when I started I thought it would be an easy thing to do from home.
 I scoff at that.
 It is probably the hardest thing I will do in my entire life.
-The market just is and you're on your own.
+The market just is and you're on your own as you have no control over your positions.

-1. Make sure your entries are fully protected.
-2. Take your stop losses and do not touch them.
-3. You can't adjust your take profit during trades.
-4. If you need time off, take it to relax or study.
-5. Do not overtrade or revenge trade.
-6. Measure, analyze and adapt.